aldehir/pcre-to-cpp/design.md

 { ... }
 ```

-### Quantifiers
+### Quantifiers (Simple Case)

-Quantifiers use iterative loops, not recursion:
+When a quantifier is not followed by something that could fail, it uses simple iterative loops:

 ```cpp
 // One or more: \p{L}+